Rated CouponLeaf by

 The Peculiarities of the Chemistry.com Personality Test

-This is indeed the $64,000 question, and we suspect the “accuracy” of the test results depends a lot on the person taking the test.
-For some people, Chemistry.com may yield better results, while others may have better success with Eharmony.
+This is indeed the $64,000 question, and we suspect the answer will depend a lot on the person taking the test.
+For some people, Chemistry.com may yield better results, while others may have better luck with eHarmony.

-Either way, it’s not hard to find out for yourself.
-Both Eharmony and Chemistry.com offer their personality tests for free.
-So while it may be a hassle, if you are serious about online dating, we encourage you to take both tests.
-Then, read the personality profiles that are generated from your test results.
+Either way, it’s not hard to find out for yourself, because both eHarmony and Chemistry.com offer their personality tests for free.
+Although it may be a hassle, if you are serious about online dating, we encourage you to take both tests.
+Afterwards, read the personality profiles that are generated from your test results.
 The one that does a better job of assessing your personality is the site you should try out first.